Kwanda

 Fund capital used

-The project is providing daily stipends for 22 women enrolled in the Literacy Programme provided by Ella Africa Foundation in Luanda, Angola .
+The project is providing daily stipends for women enrolled in a literacy programme in Luanda, Angola.
 Each participant receives £1.50 per training day for three months, covering transport and meals so that financial hardship does not prevent them from attending class.
 For many, this marks their first-ever opportunity to learn to read, write, and count, an essential step toward independence, confidence, and self-reliance.

 Local partner: